UW-PSI/SalishSeaModel-analysis/rachael_worklog_ssmc.md

 According to page 99 of [this very useful resource on the Sediment Diagenesis Module](https://apps.ecology.wa.gov/publications/documents/1703010.pdf), sediments are a constant defined in input.

 ### Jan 11, 2022
+Lots of code fiddling/fixing today.
+Path defs were a mess.
+Cleaned the up.
+Added documentation about file location on Hyak.
+Continued to move toward more adaptable code for handling full domain vs. regional graphics for all desired graphic products.
 Last:
-- Completed Non-compliance `FullDomain` graphics for movies.`/mmfs1/gscratch/ssmc/USRS/PSI/Rachael/projects/KingCounty/graphics/whidbey/noncompliance/m0p25/movies/FullDomain/`
+- Completed Non-compliance `FullDomain` and `Region` graphics for movies.`/mmfs1/gscratch/ssmc/USRS/PSI/Rachael/projects/KingCounty/graphics/whidbey/noncompliance/m0p25/movies/`
 -  Fixed DO<2 start day
+-  Changed output location of threshold graphics to match non-complianct
+-  Changed "Full" to "FullDomain" in threshold graphic scope to match non-compliance
+-  Created graphics and movies for non-compliance and DO < 2, both regional and full domain
+-  submitted bash scripts to create graphics for mean surface salinity(9294984), mean surface NO3(9294995) and min wc DO (9294973)

 Next:
-- Change DO<2 graphics to start with `_6` for January 6, 2014.
+- Change DO<2 graphics to start with `_6` for January 6, 2014. [done]
-- Change DO<2 graphics for movie to save to `/mmfs1/gscratch/ssmc/USRS/PSI/Rachael/projects/KingCounty/graphics/whidbey/DOXG/threshold/movies/FullDomain/`
+- Change DO<2 graphics for movie to save to `/mmfs1/gscratch/ssmc/USRS/PSI/Rachael/projects/KingCounty/graphics/whidbey/DOXG/threshold/movies/FullDomain/` from `ssm['paths']['graphics'])/case/DOXG/run_type/'movies'/'threshold'/frame` [done]
-- Run DO<2 graphics/movies for Full and regional extent
+- Run DO<2 graphics/movies for Full and regional extent [done]
-- Create non-compliant and threshold Full/Regional movies
+- Create non-compliant and threshold Full/Regional movies [done]
-- Create Oxygen graphics and movies
+- Create Oxygen graphics and movies [started].
+- Check graphics for last item on above list.
+- Create concentration movies
 - Create % volume hypoxic graphics and movies
+- Find cause of Table 1 total loading discrepency

 ### Non-compliance
 Re-ran bash script for creating non-compliance graphics.
 There had been an error with the use of capitolized `Whidbey` in referencing the configuration file.